 Wix includes a manual shipping and tax calculator with the option to set up a real-time calculator powered by USPS.
 However, unlike WordPress, automatic tax calculation and abandoned cart recovery are not supported.

 My other gripe with Wix is the limited display options.
 In particular, there’s no keyword search for products, and you cannot move the filter bar away from the left corner.
 These are subtle limitations, but it was enough to make me ultimately move away from Wix for an e-commerce store.
+If you want an easy way to build an online store, but not sure that Wix is right for, check out these Wix alternatives.

 Compared to Wix, the WordPress e-commerce system, known as WooCommerce, gives you much more control of your online store.
 You can choose from a huge range of templates and fully customize how your products are displayed and organized.